s-c-soma/PeoplePlus-cmpe272/README.md

 An Enterprise Software Application for managing employees in an organization, end-to-end.
 Based on Scotch.io's [Tutorial](https://scotch.io/tutorials/build-a-crud-web-app-with-python-and-flask-part-one)

+* This is a team project which is done as a part of CMPE 272- Enterprise Sowftware System course requirement.

 ## Architecture
 ### High Level Design
 #### High Level